numselli/customCarputer/README.md

 - documation is minimal as the code in this repo was only intended for my use.
 I am trying to add some documation so if someone else wants to use this as a "guide" they can (hopefully).

 ## Directory structure:
+- deprecated
+    - code made for this project that is no longer used
 - steeringWheelControls
     - Integration to control linux media players using the cars steering wheel controls
 - resources
     - Static reference resources
-- react-carplay
-    - Clone of [React-Carplay](https://github.com/rhysmorgan134/react-carplay) with some modifications.